Arpa International Film Festival Team

 Sharon Swainson is a dynamic professional of many talents.
-Through her company, Change Agents, she helps businesses with a variety of communications needs.
-As president of MySupportPal.com, she serves as an executive coach and empowerment coach.
+As founder and president of Change Agents LLC, she helps businesses with a variety of communications needs.
+A project of Change Agents is MySupportPal.com, where she leads a team of experienced coaches who empower people to solve work-life challenges.
 Further, her passion for the film industry is aligned with her belief that art can be a change agent for the betterment of humanity.
 Sharon is “thrilled to be connected with Arpa and its progressive film festival.”

 GREGOR ZUPANC, Artistic Director of Programming

 Gregor Zupanc is an award winning film & TV director and producer.
 He is the creator of several short films and documentaries, as well as the two TV Shows picked up by the largest TV Network in the entire Balkans, Serbian Public Television (RTS).
 Gregor is currently in production of several different web shows for YouTube and he’s also in the middle of developing a script for his first feature film in the USA.
 He adds: “My vision for Arpa International Film Festival is to create a vibrant Hollywood melting pot for brave international filmmakers, innovative voices and socially engaged movies that have visual power to awaken pure and unforgettable theatrical experience“.